annotation/text-fabric/tf/docs/about/volumes.md

 ## In practice

-Text-Fabric offers volume and collection support for works that have a section structure (`tf.core.text`).
+TF offers volume and collection support for works that have a section structure (`tf.core.text`).

 There is a